Skip to content

 Pylon Lending

-Pylon is “the first AI-native infrastructure platform to deliver autonomous mortgages at scale,” handling “everything from application to capital markets settlement” (home).
-The thesis is stated bluntly: “Mortgages are the last major financial product that are not programmable” — so Pylon “started from zero and created the first vertically integrated mortgage platform that turns origination into a single API” (about).
-The pitch is the whole strategy: “Out with the mortgage factory.
-In with the mortgage rails.”
+Pylon is “the first AI-native infrastructure platform to deliver autonomous mortgages at scale,” handling “everything from application to capital markets settlement” (home) — betting that “mortgages are the last major financial product that are not programmable” and turning origination into “a single API” (about).
+The engineering core: compile dense underwriting guidelines into executable DSLs, orchestrate the multi-day application-to-settlement pipeline on Temporal, and rep-and-warrant every loan into the capital markets.

-• Founded ~2022; the team “primarily comes from Stripe and Better” (introducing).
-HQ in Palo Alto (engineering), with New York (GTM/Product) (careers, Ashby); ~40 people (Paraform tracker).
+• The team “primarily comes from Stripe and Better” (introducing); HQ Palo Alto (engineering) + New York (GTM/Product) (careers, Ashby); ~40 people (Paraform tracker).

-• $45M raised (about) — seed ~$8M led by Conversion Capital (Dec 2022, FinTech Global); institutional backers Conversion Capital, Peter Thiel, QED, Citi, Allegis Capital, Fifth Wall (introducing), plus angels including the founders of Ramp, Mercury, Blend, DoorDash, Wealthfront and Naval Ravikant (about).
+• $45M raised (about) — seed ~$8M led by Conversion Capital (Dec 2022, FinTech Global); backers Conversion Capital, Peter Thiel, QED, Citi, Allegis Capital, Fifth Wall (introducing), plus angels incl. founders of Ramp, Mercury, Blend, DoorDash, Wealthfront and Naval Ravikant (about).

 • Citi connected its “mortgage trading desk to the Pylon platform alongside a strategic minority ownership investment” (introducing).